Executive Leadership Certificate

-The certificate consists of four graduate level courses, totaling twelve credit hours and may be earned in one year.
+The certificate consists of four graduate-level courses, totaling 12 credit hours, and may be earned in one year.
 Each hybrid course includes a course-embedded internship.
 The first three courses may be applied towards the certificate or to the Executive Leadership concentration in the EdD degree in the School of Education & Human Development at the University of Colorado Denver.
-All four courses qualify you for the Administrator PLACE exam.
-The preferred sequence of courses is listed below but they may be taken in any order.
+All four courses qualify you for the PLACE Administrator exam.
+The preferred sequence of courses is listed in the table below but they may be taken in any order.

 for the Administrator License, we welcome applications from

 professionals across Colorado who have a master's degree and a minimum